-Save Money with Attic Insulation Installation in Cocoa
+Save Money with Attic Insulation Installation in Melbourne

-Having the proper amount of insulation in your attic can make your Cocoa home cozier all year long.
+Having the proper amount of insulation in your attic can make your Melbourne home cozier all year long.
 Increased energy efficiency could also help you save money on energy costs.

 Do you have the proper amount of insulation?
 Probably not.
 A recent study by the North American Insulation Manufacturers Association discovered 90 percent of homes in the U.S. don’t have enough insulation.
 If every home in the country was appropriately insulated to today’s building code, the Boston University School of Public Health determined it would cut electric consumption by 37 billion kilowatts.
 That’s enough electricity to power 3.4 million American homes each year!

 Does My Home Have Enough Attic Insulation?

 You can check existing insulation to find out if you have a sufficient amount in your attic.
-If it’s less than 7” deep, your Cocoa home is underinsulated.
-In Cocoa, 13-14” deep is recommended.
+If it’s less than 7” deep, your Melbourne home is underinsulated.
+In Melbourne, 13-14” deep is recommended.

-Additionally, if your home is more than 10 years old, you’ll likely need deeper attic insulation in your Cocoa home.
+Additionally, if your home is more than 10 years old, you’ll likely need deeper attic insulation in your Melbourne home.

 Strengthening your insulation levels could positively change your energy bills, saving you up to 20 percent.** It can supply a vapor barrier against humidity, stop air leaks and may lessen wear and tear on your HVAC system.